Matsqui First Nation: Description

-The current Matsqui Tribe is actually bilingual with the tribe speaking two main native languages, the Halq'eméylem and the Nooksack Languages, and are one of only two tribes that are bilingual within the Stó:lõ family of tribes, the other being the Chilliwack Tribe.
+The Matsqui First Nation uses two main languages, the Halq'eméylem and the Nooksack languages, and are one of only two First Nations that are bilingual within the Stó:lõ family, the other being the Chilliwack.
 This is due to the shared history of both the Matsqui people and the Nooksack speaking Ska-leih-hes tribe.
-The name of the tribe itself, Matsqui, is the English version of Máthxwi which is derived from the root word má:th which is the Halqeméylem word for a plant that grows in the large marshes.
+The name of the nation itself, Matsqui, is the English version of Máthxwi which is derived from the root word má:th which is the Halqeméylem word for a plant that grows in the large marshes.
 Because it's attributed to Matsqui's watersheds, the word Máthxwi is typically translated something around like easy passage, given how it's apparently easy to travel through current Matsqui territory due to its environment.